-'''

 rpm -q diffutils

-'''

-Or check in the software management application, for example click Applications > Add/Remove Software in Red Hat 5.
+Or check in the software management application, for example click Applications > Add/Remove Software in Red Hat.

 Download and install spamassassin, spamass-milter, sendmail-devel, and other RPMs.
 These RPMs are readily available on the Internet.
 To install an application on Red Hat, for example, enter yum install and the package name.
-For example,

-'''

-yum install cyrus-sasl-md5.i386

-'''
+For example, yum install cyrus-sasl-md5.i386 yum search sas1 more where sasl is the name of the program that you are searching for.